 Templates in Blazor MultiSelect Dropdown Component

-The MultiSelect has been provided with several options to customize each list item, group title, selected value, header, and footer elements.
+The MultiSelect provides template options to customize the selected value, list items, group headers, header, and footer elements.

-To get started quickly with templates in the Blazor MultiSelect Dropdown component, you can check the video below.
+To get started quickly with templates in the Blazor MultiSelect Dropdown component, watch the following video:

 Value template

-The currently selected value that is displayed by default on the MultiSelect input element can be customized using the ValueTemplate property.
+Customize how the currently selected value is displayed in the input by using the ValueTemplate property.

-In the following sample, the selected value is displayed as a combined text of both FirstName and Designation in the MultiSelect input, which is separated by a hyphen.
+In the following sample, the selected value displays combined text from FirstName and Designation, separated by a hyphen.

 @using Syncfusion.Blazor.Data